RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/README.md

 ```

-So Prototype is able to sharing properties and method among the instances.
+So Prototype is able to sharing properties and method among their instances.
 Here are we removed 2 methods from Point function atleast own methods.
-Also we create 2 method in prototype object.
-Do you know Prototype where it is come from ?
+Also removed methods are attached into prototype object.
+Do you know Prototype object where it is come from ?

-TODO:Adv js

-Prototype is simple plain object which will create every time when object instanitate with 'new' keyword as decribe in #2.
+Prototype is simple plain object which will create every time when object instanitate with 'new' keyword.
 By default it always points to Object.prototype.

 ```
 function Point(x,y){